Rosalind Picard: Religion and science

 Picard was raised an atheist, but converted to Christianity as a young adult.
 She is a practicing Christian and does not believe there is a separation of the "material body and immaterial spirit" but that there is "something else that we haven't discovered yet", and believes "that scientists cannot assume that nothing exists beyond what they can measure".
 She believes it likely that there is "still something more" to life, beyond what we have discovered, and sees DNA as too complex to have originated through "purely random processes".
 To her, the complexity of life shows "the mark of intervention", and "a much greater mind, a much greater scientist, a much greater engineer behind who we are".
 She sees her religious beliefs as playing a role in her work in affective computing, and said that when "Digging into the models of how the emotions work, I find I feel even greater awe and appreciation for the way we are made, and therefore for the Maker that has brought this about."

 Picard is one of the signatories of the Discovery Institute's A Scientific Dissent From Darwinism, a petition which states that: We are skeptical of claims for the ability of random mutation and natural selection to account for the complexity of life.
 Careful examination of the evidence for Darwinian theory should be encouraged.
 Although her view about the complexity of DNA "sounds similar to the intelligent design debate", reporter Mirko Petricevic writes, "Picard has some reservations about intelligent design, saying it isn't being sufficiently challenged by Christians and other people of faith".
 She argues that the media has created a false dilemma by dividing everyone into two groups, supporters of intelligent design or evolution.
 "To simply put most of us in one camp or the other does the whole state of knowledge a huge disservice."

 NeurIPS 2024 conference

-During her keynote address at the NeurIPS 2024 conference, Picard faced criticism for racial bias after she singled out a Chinese student as an example of improper AI use, while not mentioning the nationality of any other individuals in her examples.
-The slide also included a side note that read, "Most Chinese who I know are honest and morally upright."
-Yiran Chen, distinguished professor at Duke University, stated that singling out any nationalities was inappropriate.
-Jeff Dean, the chief scientist of Google, said that the slide content was offensive.
-Several researchers and professors also made comments criticizing Picard's address.
+Following her keynote address at the NeurIPS 2024 conference, Picard faced criticism for racial bias after she quoted a Chinese student while giving an example of improper AI use, while not mentioning the nationality of any other individuals in her examples.
+Her slide concurrently stated, "Most Chinese who I know are honest and morally upright."
+Yiran Chen, distinguished professor at Duke University, stated that singling out any nationalities was inappropriate..
+Several researchers and professors also made comments criticizing Picard's Chinese reference.
 Afterward, the NeurIPS organizer posted an apology, writing, "NeurIPS does not condone and it doesn't align with our code of conduct".
 Picard later issued a public apology, saying that mentioning nationality was unnecessary and caused "unintended negative associations" that she deeply regretted.